Helping Horses Through Anxiety, Career Changes—and Quarantine

 “They were quiet and nice through the whole situation,” says Jope.
 “They were easy to handle for the most part, though there are always one or two renegades.”

 Off-the-track thoroughbred Ultimate Prediction has proven to be “one of the most delicate horses, mind-wise, I’ve ever worked with,” says Wallace.
-“If he’s not on StressLess, you really, really have to be careful with him.”
 There’s so much opportunity for people to use the product in training, he says: “With it, you can make a horse more willing, put him the zone, where he might be able to learn a bit instead of just ricocheting around from spook to spook.”